jeubank2-x/jeubank2-x.github.io/README.md

 ---

 ### Overview
 This project explores how NBA schedule structure affects team performance.
 I analyzed how factors such as back-to-back games, travel distance, and rest day patterns correlate with win probability and player output.
+Designed and implemented an interactive scheduling and visualization tool to optimize event planning.

 ### Key Skills Demonstrated
-- Data cleaning and feature engineering
+- Data cleaning
 - Exploratory data analysis
 - Statistical correlation and visualization
 - Presentation of actionable insights